-2004 and 2005 at Halley (Jones et al., 2008) were used for further calculations.
-Specifically, OH and NO data for the days of January and February 2005 corresponding to the days HONO was measured on in 2022 (22 January to 3 February) have been used here.
-NO amount fractions were low, with a mean of 5.7 pmol mol^{-1} , but showed a diurnal cycle peaking between 1900 and 2000 UTC, 5 hours after solar noon (1400 UTC) (Bauguitte et al., 2012).
-The mean OH concentration was 3.9×10^5 cm-3 with an average noontime maximum of 7.9×10^5 cm-3 (Bloss et al., 2007).
-These data, along with other gases that were measured in the campaign are summarised in Table 3.
+For completeness, we tried including reactions involving NO and OH (Reactions R4 and R5) in the simple box model represented by Eq.
+(7).
+Due to the lack of concurrent observations, previous measurements of other gases during the CHABLIS campaign in 2004 and 2005 at Halley (Jones et al., 2008) were used for further calculations.
+Specifically, OH and NO data for the days of January and February 2005 corresponding to the days in 2022 on which HONO was measured (22 January to 3 February) have been used here.
+NO amount fractions were low, with a mean of 5.7 pmol mol-1, but showed a diurnal cycle peaking between 19:00 and 20:00 UTC, 5 h after solar noon (14:00 UTC) (Bauguitte et al., 2012).
+The mean OH concentration was 3.9×10^5 cm-3 with an average noontime maximum of $7.9 \times$ 105 cm-3 (Bloss et al., 2007).
+These data, along with other gases that were measured in the campaign, are summarised in Table 3.
 The reaction rate coefficients used in these calculations are summarised in Table 2.
 Using these NO and OH concentrations, a new value of $P{ss}(HONO)$ was calculated.
 As expected, the inclusion of these reactions does not make a large difference; the flux density calculated by this method is on average 3 % smaller than that from Eq.
 (8), though it is also occasionally larger.

-4.3 Photo-stationary-state HONO
+4.3 Photostationary-state HONO

-If the flux density from the snow is ignored, the photo-stationary-state (PSS) HONO amount fraction can be calculated.
-This assumes HONO is solely formed in the air through reaction R4 and lost through reactions R1 and R5.
+If the flux density from the snow is ignored, the photostationary-state (PSS) HONO amount fraction can be calculated.
+This assumes HONO is solely formed in the air through Reaction (R4) and lost through Reactions (R1) and (R5).

-$$\frac{d[\text{HONO}]}{dt} = 0 = k_4[\text{NO}][\text{OH}] - J(\text{HONO})[\text{HONO}] - k_5[\text{OH}][\text{HONO}]$$ (9)
+$$\frac{\text{d[HONO]}}{\text{d}t} = 0 = k_4[\text{NO}][\text{OH}] - J(\text{HONO})[\text{HONO}]$$ $$-k_5[\text{OH}][\text{HONO}] \tag{9}$$

-Using NO and OH CHABLIS data again, an average photo-stationary-state HONO amount fraction of 0.07 pmol mol-1 was calculated.
+Using NO and OH CHABLIS data again, an average photostationary-state HONO amount fraction of 0.07 pmol mol-1 was calculated.
 This showed a diurnal cycle with a maximum at solar noon and minimum at night.
 However, this calculation is only valid at the HONO measurement height of 0.4 m if it is assumed there are no gradients in the NO and OH amount fractions which were measured at higher altitudes, 4.5 to 6 m above the snow.
-HONO was found to have a steep amount fraction gradient which suggests that by 4.5 to 6 m above the snow the its amount fraction could be close to the photo-stationary-state amount 385 fraction.
+HONO was found to have a steep amount fraction gradient, which suggests that by 4.5 to 6 m above the snow, the amount fraction could be close to the photostationary-state amount fraction.

-The inclusion of HONO formation through a dark reaction of NO2 on surfaces (R10) (Ammann et al., 2005) in the PSS calculation raised the HONO amount fraction to 0.3 pmol mol-1 which is still significantly lower than that measured.
-For this reaction $k{10} = 1.0 \times 10^{-5} \text{ s}^{-1}$ was estimated from the night-time increase in the HONO : NO_x ratio in the average diurnal cycle observed at Halley, see Table 2 (Kleffmann et al., 2003).
+The inclusion of HONO formation through a dark reaction of NO2 on surfaces (Reaction R10) (Ammann et al., 2005) in the PSS calculation raised the HONO amount fraction to 0.3 pmol mol-1, which is still significantly lower than that measured.
+For this reaction, $k{10} = 1.0 \times 10^{-5} \, \mathrm{s}^{-1}$ was estimated from the nighttime increase in the HONO: NO_x ratio in the average diurnal cycle observed at Halley (see Table 2) (Kleffmann et al., 2003).
 Clearly an additional source is required to raise the HONO amount fraction above stationary-state levels.

-4.4 HONO : NO_x Ratio
+4.4 HONO: NO_X ratio

-The HONO : NO_x amount fraction ratio can provide a check on the HONO data: Under steady state conditions of HONO and NO_x sources and sinks, as well as assuming that all NO_x is produced by HONO photolysis as an upper limit, the HONO : NO_x ratio should approach that of their lifetimes (τ (HONO) : τ (NO_x)) (Villena et al., 2011).
+The HONO: NO_x amount fraction ratio can provide a check on the HONO data: under steady-state conditions of HONO and NO_x sources and sinks, and assuming that all NO_x is produced by HONO photolysis as an upper limit, the HONO: NO_x ratio should approach that of their lifetimes $(\tau(HONO): \tau(NO_x))$ (Villena et al., 2011).